dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 How do you plan to hold together?
 The eponymous **Holding Together (8)** speaks of a leader whose social magnetism rallies others around him.
-But, as for the group itself, it should plan on utilizng communication and planning.
+But, as for the group itself, it should plan on utilizing communication and planning.
 With these, a group can overcome the tendency to factionalize.
+When your adversary uses fear to suppress communication (or surveillance), then beware!
+You cannot organize and the solid ground slips out from underneath the mechanisms we're counting on for promoting attraction.
 As an aside, this is the opposite of what you want with Boltzmann Machines exploring a space -- their motion should diverge to efficiently explore the convex and concave nooks and crannies of a space. **Fellowship With Men (13)** implies the planning, the anticipation and the communication required by its imagery of a group intending to enter through the same gate -- all before crossing the great water.
 You need everyone to be together, to be on the same wavelength before you part on your journey.
-Otherwise, you are like the hibiscus leaves with no sources of group attraction between you.
+Otherwise, you are like hibiscus leaves in a river with no sources of group attraction between you.
+If you encounter rapids, your group will factionalize.
 As soon as you encounter adversity, you will be split part. **Coming To Meet (44)** covers some of the same principles of cohesion at a sociological scale.

 While along the journey how do you measure the space and it's impact on group cohesion?
 In what dimensions to you measure togetherness?
 By